 A Traveller's Guide to Respectful Photography

 I’d like to think…I’m a little more subtle than the paparazzi.
 I haven’t resorted to hiding in bushes nor, have I engaged in a high-speed motorcycle chase in the pursuit of a good photo.
-That said, when I’m travelling, I’m obsessed with getting pictures of local people while they are engaging in their normal everyday activities.
+That said, when I’m travelling, I’m obsessed with getting pictures of local people while they are engaging in their everyday activities.

-Now, I will be the first to admit—if the situation was reversed and it were me—here in my lovely Canada, pursuing the cereal aisle in No Frills and someone jumped in front of me and clicked away—I would not be thrilled.
+Now, I will be the first to admit...if the situation was reversed and it were me—here in my lovely Canada, pursuing the cereal aisle in No Frills and someone jumped in front of me and clicked away—I would not be thrilled.
 So, what is it that makes me turn paparazzi as soon as I leave my homeland?

 From a street corner, I’ve zoomed until I can zoom no more and snapped away at a Burmese gentleman sitting cross-legged in a barber’s chair under a tree.
 I’ve also been horrified albeit envious by a fellow tourist’s photo prowess while out for a walk in Yangon, Myanmar.
 He stopped dead in the middle of a sidewalk, swung around and backtracked until he had positioned himself right in front of his subject.
 An elderly pink robed nun, with a red umbrella poised high over her shaved head AND she was wearing large Jackie-O sunglasses.
 She was magnificent!
 But, I couldn’t do it.
 I couldn’t capture this incredible woman on digital.

 Sometimes, I’m pleased with my pictures but often—I’ve wished that I had the nerve to walk right over, perfectly aim and zoom right in on people going about their business just as my tourist friend did.
 Soooo, what do we shy polite photographers do?
 It’s quite simple.
 I have two rules for people photos.

 I’m proud to say I’ve put my skulking behavior behind me.
-If an opportunity presents itself and I’m not in situation where I may make a photo request i.e. someone is prostrating along the trail on route to Mount Kalish—I smile and take a picture from a polite distance.
-I will never, EVER put myself right up in someone’s business even…if this means and I can now accept this—forgoing a picture of an elderly Burmese nun wearing Jackie-O shades because I was not brave enough to ask for a photo.
-Besides, I figure…if my inner compass is telling me this is awkward (just as it was that faithful day) than it probably is so don’t do it.
+If an opportunity presents itself and I’m not in situation where I can request a photo i.e. someone was prostrating around Mount Kailash—I take a picture from a polite distance.
+I will never, EVER put myself right up in someone’s business even…if this means (I can now accept this)—forgoing a picture of an elderly Burmese nun wearing Jackie-O shades because I was not brave enough to ask for a photo.
+Besides, I figure…if my inner compass is telling me this is awkward (just as it was that faithful day) than it probably is--so don’t do it.

 Prostrating @ Mt.
 Kailash.
 I didn't get it right.
 I got it right.